ScottLogic/blog/_posts/2020-10-07-bug-bashes.md

 title: Bug Bashes
 date: 2020-10-07 00:00:00 Z
 categories:
-- ckurzeja
 - Testing
 author: ckurzeja
 layout: default_post
 summary: When working without testing resource on a project, I was looking for a tool to 'shake out' issues in the product.
 Colleagues suggested using a bug bash and this blog post explains what a bug bash is and how we went about running one.
 image: ckurzeja/assets/2020-10-07-bug-bash.jpg
 ---